 Recently, a group of students met with Ohio University's Board of Trustees and fed them lunch sourced from the farm.
 Here is more information regarding the luncheon!
 Additionally, check out this blog about experiential learning at the student farm.
 For more information about how the Environmental & Plant Biology Department is involved, head to their website.

 The OHIO Student Farm holds weekly produce sales.
 During Fall Semester 2019, the produce sales will be on Wednesdays from 2-4pm outside the Atrium Cafe in Grover Center.
-The final sale of the semester will be November 20th.
+The final sale of the semester was November 20th.

 The Farm to OHIO Working Group (FOWG) is an initiative of Dr. Theresa Moran's Sugar Bush Foundation grant with community partners Rural Action and Community Food Initiatives.
 This group is comprised of the grant partners in addition to Culinary Services, the Office of Sustainability, and the Center for Campus and Community Engagement.
 They come together monthly to discuss barriers to local food procurement and high impact ways to overcome them.
 To date, the FOWG has had many successes including the creation of a new metric for local food called the OHIO Neighborhood, the GAP Certification of 6 area farms, and the purchasing of over $10,000 of food from the Chesterhill Produce Auction during the summer of 2019.
 This group continues to meet monthly and expand the programming both on and off campus to support local food procurement at Ohio University.